holoviz/holoviz/README.rst

 How to solve visualization problems with Python tools
 =====================================================

+(WIP!)
+Opinionated guide:

-HoloViews, Bokeh, Dask, Datashader, etc etc, notebooks, dashboards, ...
+Using HoloViews, Bokeh, Dask, Datashader, etc etc, notebooks, dashboards, ...

+Using conda for environment

+I.e. here's the stuff you can do, here's the environment we currently recommend to do it, here's how we recommend to do it, etc etc. This way works: do you have a better way?

 Installation